 But again Jesus Christ gives the answer.
 In Luke's 24th chapter He reminds the disciples of everything written in the Old Testament about Him.
 Those writings included prophecies of pain and death, but also of repentance and forgiveness for people everywhere.

-Out of that greatest of adversities, human redemption would come.
-It all had to happen, He tells His followers, so that "everything...might be fulfilled."
+Out of that greatest of all adversities, human redemption would come.
+It had to happen that way, He tells His followers, in order that "everything...might be fulfilled."